 It’s been a great week at Tri-County!
 The first day of school for all students was on Tuesday, September 4th.
 Of the 1000-plus students to arrive, 280 freshman students were welcomed to their first day of high school.

 Woodworking, from custom-made cabinetry and furniture to unique wooden pieces, is the fine art of the construction trade.
 The beautiful thing about woodworking is that it can be done by all ages.
 Whether young, old, or somewhere in between, there are woodworking projects to fit any skill level.

-Tri-County Regional Vocational Technical High School handed out 231 diplomas to the Class of 2017 during the 38th graduation ceremony held on Sunday, June 4, at 12 p.m.
+Tri-County Regional Vocational Technical High School officially gave 208 diplomas to the Class of 2018 during the school’s 39th graduation ceremony held on Sunday, June 3rd, at 12 p.m.

-Tri-County RVTHS held its annual Senior Project Fair in the high schools’ gymnasium.
-The event was held for seniors to showcase their amazing innovations to the community as they applied the knowledge and skills they’ve acquired in their career programs toward developing their Senior Project.
-Four seniors were recognized for their superior creativity and design.
-They are:
+Tri-County Regional held its annual Senior Project Fair in the high schools’ gymnasium.
+The event was held to showcase the three top senior projects from each of the school’s 16 career programs.
+The seniors presented their innovations to the community.
+These projects are the result of the applied knowledge and skills acquired in their career programs.

 Grade 9 and 11 Computer Information Systems students visited the Institute of Contemporary Art in Boston, to view the exhibit called, Art in the Age of the Internet, 1989 to Today, which addresses the profound influence of the internet on art.